Click on any club below to learn more about it or to register.

 The MBA Student Association (MBAA) is an organization developed and run by students to provide both social and business related extracurricular activities.
-All MBA students in the full-time program are automatically adopted into the membership of this association.
-In the past, the MBAA has sponsored seminars by nationally known business professionals, firesides by prominent LDS Church authorities, community service projects, barbecues, sports and cultural activities, dinners, and dances.
+In the past, the MBAA has sponsored seminars by nationally known business professionals, firesides by prominent LDS Church authorities, community service projects, barbecues, sports and cultural activities, dinners, and other events.
 The most important activities of the MBAA relate to student involvement in promoting excellence in the program.
-We have several different divisions that make up the MBAA—Academic Affairs, Social Affairs, Athletics, Service, Single Affairs, and Spiritual Affairs.
 Second year students head up the committees comprised of both first and second year elected individuals.
 All committees make valuable contributions within the MBAA and to the MBA community as a whole.

 MBA Marketing Association

 Our mission is to increase the value of the BYU Marketing MBA by building a program and a brand that are respected for exceptional analytical skills coupled with effective marketing creativity.
 We fulfill our mission through the following four objectives: Job Placement, Industry Relations, Student Recruitment, and Program Enhancement.

 Annual Dues: $60 Renewal for One Year